 “Piglet noticed that even though he had a Very Small Heart, it could hold a rather large amount of Gratitude.” ~ A.A.
 Milne, Winnie-the-Pooh

 This is a simple game where you can either say it out loud or have your child write these down on a bit of paper:

-You might also enjoy 7 Simple Ways to Help Your Child Develop Good Manners
+You May Also Enjoy 7 Simple Ways to Help Your Child Develop Good Manners

 Taking Things for Granted

 Ask your child what they would feel without things that they take for granted.
-Things like electricity, running clean water, flushing toilets can make your child realise what they have and what others don’t.
+Things like electricity, clean running water, flushing toilets and so on, can make your child realise what they have and what others don’t.

 At bedtime, help your child think of all the good things that happened to them during the day.
 As they drift off to sleep, their heart will be full of love and gratitude.